stevescot/ESPBreadMaker/breadmaker_controller/copilot_instructions.md

 - **If unsure, consult your breadmaker’s manual** for safe temperature ranges for each function.
 - **Firmware and UI should validate user input** to prevent setting unsafe temperatures.
 - **If a program requests a temperature outside the safe range,** the system should warn the user or refuse to run.

+## Status JSON vs. Program Definitions
+- The `/status` endpoint (and all status JSON returned by control endpoints or WebSocket pushes) **must only include a `programList` field** (an array of available program names), **not the full program definitions**.
+- The full program definitions (all fields, stages, etc.) are only provided by the `/api/programs` endpoint.
+- This keeps status updates small and efficient, and prevents memory or JSON truncation issues on the ESP8266.
+- If you need to display or edit program details in the UI, fetch them from `/api/programs` and cache as needed.

 ---
 This file is for Copilot and future maintainers.
 Update as the project evolves.